 The product of the capacity factor column and R determines the values in the contribution ratio column.
-The product of the contribution ratio and the installed capacity columns determines the capacity values for the individual intermittent generators.
+The product of the contribution ratio and the installed capacity columns determines the capacity values for the individual wind generators.154

-&lt;sup>154 The sum of capacity values may slightly differ from the fleet capacity value due to rounding errors.
+154 The sum of capacity values may slightly differ from the fleet capacity value due to rounding errors.